MAGIC-AI4Med/PathPT/README.md

 2. **`./subtyping/main_wsi_subtyping_YOUR_MODEL.py`** - Training and evaluation pipeline
 3. **`./wsi_selecters/wsi_selecter_YOUR_MODEL.py`** - Patch selection logic

-Use the existing KEEP implementations as templates.
+Use the existing 4 implementations as templates.
 Key components to implement:

 - Model loading and initialization
 - Text encoding pipeline